 The worst thing you can do is pile on extra stress.
 It’s good to have a small amount of nerves to help you be at your best, but if you let it go overboard you may find yourself freezing up during exams.
 If you have done enough revision then there is no need to panic, you’re prepared!
 If you haven’t, then you have the whole of Half Term to revise!

 Getting ready for an exam isn’t just about knowledge.
 You also need to know how to implement it in an exam situation.
 Get yourself a collection of past papers and simulate exam conditions.
 That will help you get used to what you can expect and you’ll figure out how much time you need to allocate to certain types of questions.
 After you have finished, go back through your answers and critically mark them according to the mark scheme – there is always room for improvement!
 Mark schemes are key to success.

 Red Bulls, loads of coffee and sweets are all sure-fire ways of sabotaging your revision efforts – fans of the Inbetweeners will know this!
 Ditch the junk food and eat well.
 You’ll be amazed at how much better you’ll feel.
 Fish and blueberries, for example, are the best ‘brain foods’.

 Check out our ‘Five Super Brain Foods for Students’ blog for more healthy eating ideas.

 10. Creatively Revise!

-Studying and learning is more than just reading from a book.
+Studying and learning are more than just reading from a book.
 Our minds learn in different ways, so try fitting in audio and video into your revision as well.
-Record yourself going over your notes or try and watch a relevant show or documentary during your down time.
+Record yourself going over your notes or try and watch a relevant show or documentary during your downtime.
 Try utilising spider diagrams and mind maps, they’re a fun and creative way of revising.
 They’re also a good way to use short-hand and bullet-points.

 These tips will undoubtedly help you take your GCSE revision during this Half Term to new heights.
 Start early and implement them at the start of the break and hopefully you’ll see your results skyrocket.